 To put this idea into practice, scatter ground poles around the arena in a way that resembles a jumping course.
 For lines (two poles in succession), shorten the typical distance by several feet since your horse won’t truly be jumping.
 For example, a three-stride line of ground poles should be set about 40 to 44 feet apart versus the usual 48 feet.
 You may also adjust the distances according to your horse’s natural canter stride.

-How to Ride It
+How to Ride the Takeoff Spot

 Pick up a working canter and ride the course of ground poles.
 Try to maintain the same pace and length of stride from start to finish.
 You can make minor adjustments using your aids, but ideally your horse should seamlessly incorporate each pole into his canter stride.